 Leave the area and watch for the parents to return.
 If the parents do not return within a few hours, or if the animal is injured, place the babies into a covered container and leave it in a warm, dark and quiet place until it can be transported to a Wildlife Rehabilitator you can call Tufts Wildlife Clinic for help at 508-839-7918.

 If you find a baby and know that the parents are dead or are certain that the parents are not attending the youngster, it is likely orphaned and you will need to get the baby to a licensed Wildlife Rehabilitator or wildlife facility.
-MassWildlife has a list of Wildlife Rehabilitators' Association of Massachusetts for more information about licensed Wildlife Rehabilitators in your area.
+MassWildlife has a list and map of licensed Wildlife Rehabilitators in your area.

 For more information on reuniting wildlife, please visit: